 Buyer Segmentation.
 The better a commercial team’s understanding of its buyers, the more adept they will be at designing offerings targeted to segments.
 At one level, designing packaged offerings to fit buyer segments is common sense, but at a strategic level, it is also an opportunity to increase revenue and improve profitability.
 When a team develops a deeper qualitative and quantitative understanding of value, they have the tools to identify value-based segments.
 With those segments in mind, they can structure packaged offerings that target specific segments, setting segment-specific prices for the packaged solutions.
-Sometimes these segments naturally separate themselves in the market by different demand from different buyer groups.
-Sometimes the packages themselves create identifiable fences, or at least low stone walls, that identifiably separate buyers into distinct segments.
+Sometimes these segments naturally separate themselves in the market by different demands from different buyer groups.
+Sometimes the packages themselves create identifiable fences, or at least low stone walls, those identifiably separate buyers into distinct segments.

 There are several ways to think about packaged offerings that capitalize on value-based segments, all of which are discussed at greater length in The Strategy and Tactics of Pricing:

-Packages to Target High Value Buyers.
-A prix-fixe packaged solution can be targeted toward identifiable buyer segments who realize a high value from multiple products and services, leaving lower value buyers to choose from an a la carte menu or among lower value packages.
-Often, platinum and gold packaged solutions represent offerings that fit the high value buyer, not only as a way to simplify the offering or increase wallet share, but also as a means to focus high value buyers’ selection on a combined offering that extracts a portion of their higher valuation.
+Packages to Target High-Value Buyers.
+A prix-fixe packaged solution can be targeted toward identifiable buyer segments who realize a high value from multiple products and services, leaving lower-value buyers to choose from an a la carte menu or among lower-value packages.
+Often, platinum and gold packaged solutions represent offerings that fit the high-value buyer, not only as a way to simplify the offering or increase wallet share but also as a means to focus high-value buyers’ selection on a combined offering that extracts a portion of their higher valuation.
 If a full menu of la carte products is made available, opportunities may be limited in trying to extract premium pricing for packages.
-On the other hand, there is seldom a good reason to discount a prix fixe offering for high value buyers relative to a la carte prices.
+On the other hand, there is seldom a good reason to discount a prix fixe offering for high-value buyers relative to a la carte prices.

-Packages to Increase Demand by Low Value Buyers.
-A packaged offering may include one or more products or services that are exclusively demanded by, or more attractive to, low value buyers.
-These packages can be discounted relative to a la carte prices, increasing market share in the low value segment.
-A discounted price for a package targeting low value buyers induces them to purchase products or services that they would not have purchased otherwise, without discounting a la carte prices that are acceptable to high value buyers.
+Packages to Increase Demand by Low-Value Buyers.
+A packaged offering may include one or more products or services that are exclusively demanded by, or more attractive to, low-value buyers.
+These packages can be discounted relative to a la carte prices, increasing market share in the low-value segment.
+A discounted price for a package targeting low-value buyers induces them to purchase products or services that they would not have purchased otherwise, without discounting a la carte prices that are acceptable to high-value buyers.

 Case Study 3: SciGrow – Get More Out of a Product & Service Portfolio

 Portfolio Products.
 SciGrow has developed a new herbicide for corn and soybeans.
-It has high value in addressing a broad spectrum of weeds that harm both crops, but the new herbicide faces a lower priced competitor in soybeans than in corn.
+It has a high value in addressing a broad spectrum of weeds that harm both crops, but the new herbicide faces a lower-priced competitor in soybeans than in corn.
 In addition, field studies for the new herbicide are limited so far, with a lower recorded increase in soybean yields than in corn yields compared to the next best herbicide in each market.
 Comparative analysis of herbicide and seed yields have so far only been done stand-alone and not in combination.

 A la Carte Pricing.
 At a price of $1,000 per gallon for the herbicide (for approved application rates for corn and soybeans), the novel herbicide provides a strong business case to buy for corn farmers.
 At that price, however, the herbicide’s yield advantage for soybean farmers is insufficient to justify a business case to buy it.
 Corn and soybean value waterfalls are shown side by side.